chrishoina/blogrepo/ordsJavaScript/jwts/tutorial.md

 #### Identity Domain

 You will need to create and configure two Integrated Applications in your Identity Domain.
-In this example the two Integrated Applications are:
+In this example we use:

    1. `ords-jwt-demo-app`
    2. `manage-claims-app`

 ##### <code>ords-jwt-demo-app</code> configuration

 This `ords-jwt-demo-app` is a Confidential Application type.
 The Resource server and Client configuration settings used for this Integrated Application are included for your reference.
-You may emulate these settings to better understand the demonstration.
+You may copy these settings to better follow along.

 ###### Resource server configuration